Bobby Lewis (country singer)

 Bobby Lewis (born May 9, 1942) is an American country music singer-songwriter.
-Between 1963 and 1985, Lewis released ten albums and charted more than twenty-five songs on the Billboard Hot Country Singles chart.
-His biggest hit, "How Long Has It Been", peaked at No. 6 in 1966.
+Between 1963 and 1985, Lewis released 10 albums and charted more than 25 songs on the Billboard Hot Country Singles chart.
+His biggest hit, "How Long Has It Been", peaked at number six in 1966.
 Lewis released a 26 country charted singles from 1966 to 1985.

-Lewis earned the title "The Boy with the Lute" for his usage of a six-string guitar-lute, and was inducted to the Atlanta Country Music Hall of Fame on November 29, 2014.
+Lewis earned the title "The Boy with the Lute" for his use of a six-string guitar-lute, and was inducted to the Atlanta Country Music Hall of Fame on November 29, 2014.
 He became a member of the Grand Ole Opry and continues to perform and record new material.